 Zoho supports businesses looking for a single source of information when negotiating deals, creating sales orders, and invoicing clients.
 It combines over 40 functions and apps in one platform.

-From collections to tax compliance, Zoho provides end-to-end accounting functionality at an affordable price.
-It includes a vendor portal to simplify ordering and payments.
+From collections to tax compliance, Zoho provides affordable end-to-end accounting functionality.
+It also includes a vendor portal to simplify ordering and payments.

 How much does it cost?